-The Division of Bariatric, Foregut, and Advanced Gastrointestinal Surgery comprises our clinical faculty of gastrointestinal surgeons and their support staff dedicated to our mission of excellence in patient care; the education of medical students and surgical residents in the art of gastrointestinal and laparoscopic surgery; the performance of basic and translational research aimed at advancing patient care; and community service, including free public seminars and lectures.
+The Division of Bariatric, Foregut, and Advanced Gastrointestinal Surgery comprises our clinical faculty of gastrointestinal surgeons and their support staff dedicated to our mission of excellence in patient care; the education of medical students, surgical residents and fellows in the art of gastrointestinal, laparoscopic and robotic surgery; the performance of translational and outcomes based research aimed at advancing patient care; and community service, including free public seminars and lectures.

-Our surgeons treat a broad spectrum of abdominal and gastrointestinal problems requiring surgical intervention.
-Not only do they perform conventional "open" operations, they have expertise in minimally invasive laparoscopic surgery for the treatment of different forms of gastrointestinal disease, including laparoscopic surgery to treat obesity.
+Our surgeons treat a broad spectrum of abdominal and gastrointestinal problems requiring surgical or minimally invasive interventions.
+We have expertise in minimally invasive laparoscopic, endocopic and robotic surgery for the treatment of different forms of gastrointestinal disease, including laparoscopic surgery to treat swallowing disorders, obesity and hernia.

 In addition, our surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease (GERD).
-They are the first on Long Island to use the NeuRx Diaphgram Pacing System, also implanted in a minimally invasive laparoscopic procedure, to aid breathing and extend life for ALS patients.
+We were the first on Long Island to use the NeuRx Diaphgram Pacing System, also implanted in a minimally invasive laparoscopic procedure, to aid breathing and extend life for ALS patients.
 Our surgeons manage a wide variety of surgical problems and tailor approaches to the individual patient.

 The Division’s faculty plays an important role in the education of our medical students and general surgery residents.
 They are given unique opportunities for exposure to leading-edge surgery, both conventional and laparoscopic.
-In addition, the Division provides a fellowship in minimally invasive and bariatric surgery.
+In addition, the Division provides a fellowship in minimally invasive, bariatric and foregut surgery.

 With regard to research, the Division also provides patients with the opportunity to participate in clinical trials that offer them the only local access to newly developed treatment options.
-Basic science research is done, as well, in the fields of clinical outcome, new technology, and metabolism, with the ultimate aim of improving patient care.
+We also study clinical outcomes, new technology, and metabolism, with the ultimate aim of improving patient care.

 Together, the clinical and academic strengths of the Division of Bariatric, Foregut, and Advanced Gastrointestinal Surgery form the foundation for our continued excellence expected in patient care, education, research, and community service.